-5.2 Clues for a "disturbed" paleoclimatic record
+5.2 Indicators of a "disturbed" paleoclimatic record

 There are however some features of the bottom ice that raise questions about its paleoclimatic significance.
-First of all, as stated above, the presence of visible solid inclusions aggregates in the lower 12 m could be the result of incorporation processes of sedimentary material at the ice-bedrock interface (Boulton, 1979, 1996; Cuffey et al., 2000; 20 Gow et al., 1979; Gow and Meese, 1996; Herron and Langway, 1979; Holdsworth, 1974; Iverson, 1993; Iverson and Semmens, 1995; Knight, 1997; Koerner and Fisher, 1979; Souchez et al., 1988, 2000b; Tison and Lorrain, 1987; Tison et al., 1993, 1989).
-Then, comparison of Fig. 1c and e reveals a strong discrepancy between the EDC $\delta D$ record and the benthic record stack of Lisiecki and Raimo (2005) prior to 800 ky, with 25 the lack of MIS21 in the EDC profile which, instead, displays an unusually long glacial period.
-Furthermore, the $\delta^{18}O{atm}$ profile of Fig. 1d is also somewhat peculiar, in two the precession and ice volume at the time, to which the $\delta^{18}O{atm}$ has been shown to be very sensitive (Bender, 2002; Dreyfus et al., 2007; Landais et al., 2010), and, second, it displays values continuously close to 0 ‰, which is generally (but not strictly) more typical of full interglacial rather than full glacial conditions.
+First of all, as stated above, the presence of visible-solid inclusion aggregates in the lower 12 m could be the result of incorporation processes of sedimentary material at the ice-bedrock interface (Boulton, 1996, 1979; Cuffey et al., 2000; Gow et al., 1979; Gow and Meese, 1996; Herron and Langway, 1979; Holdsworth, 1974; Iverson, 1993; Iverson and Semmens, 1995; Knight, 1997; Koerner and Fisher, 1979; Souchez et al., 1988, 2000b; Tison and Lorrain, 1987; Tison et al., 1993, 1989).
+Then, a comparison of Fig. 1c and e reveals a strong discrepancy between the EDC δD record and the benthic record stack of Lisiecki and Raimo (2005) prior to 800 ky, with the lack of MIS21 in the EDC profile, which, instead, displays an unusually long glacial period.
+Furthermore, the $\delta^{18}O{atm}$ profile of Fig. 1d is also somewhat peculiar in two ways: first it is extremely stable in the bottom ice despite known large fluctuations in the precession and ice volume at the time, to which the $\delta^{18}O{atm}$ was shown to be very sensitive (Bender, 2002; Dreyfus et al., 2007; Landais et al., 2010), and, second, it displays values continuously close to 0%, which is generally (but not strictly) more typical of full interglacial rather than full glacial conditions.

-- Finally, although generally coherent with the previous climatic cycles in terms of mean concentration values, individual chemical species can be regrouped in two pools with specific and contrasted chemical distribution (Figs. 4 and 5, Table 1).
-MSA, SO4, Ca and Mg, on the one hand, clearly show increased variability, both in the deep and basal ice (see left column of Fig. 4 and 1 $\sigma$ values in Table 1), a trend that seems to initiate in MIC10 clearly. - initiate in MIS18 already.
-The frequency distributions in Fig. 5 confirm this variability as compared to previous glacials, with a tendency of both skewing towards lower values for MSA, SO4 or Mg and showing outliers at higher concentration, especially in the deep ice.
-On the other hand, Na, K, Cl, and NO3 behave noticeably differently in the deep ice and in the basal ice (right column in Fig. 4).
-The deep ice (solid line) - shows very low variability and narrow frequency peaks in the graphs of Fig. 5, while the basal ice (dotted line) behaves similarly to the previous glacial, but with a tendency of skewing towards the higher range of concentrations.
+Finally, although generally coherent with the previous climatic cycles in terms of mean concentration values, individual chemical species can be considered to be two groups with specific and contrasted chemical distribution (Figs. 4 and 5, Table 1).
+MSA, SO4, Ca and Mg, on the one hand, clearly show increased variability, both in the clean and dispersed ice facies (see left column of Fig. 4 and 1σ values in Table 1), a trend that seems to initiate in MIS18 already.
+The frequency distributions in Fig. 5 confirm this variability as compared to previous glacials, with a tendency of both skewing towards lower values for MSA, SO4 or Mg and showing outliers at higher concentration, especially in the clean ice facies.
+On the other hand, Na, K, Cl, and NO3 behave noticeably differently in the clean ice and in the dispersed ice facies (right column in Fig. 4).
+The clean ice facies (solid line) shows very low variability and narrow frequency peaks in the graphs of Fig. 5, while the dispersed ice facies (dotted line) behaves similarly to the previous glacial, but with a tendency of skewing towards the higher range of concentrations.

-5.3 Mechanisms for dissolved and solid impurities distribution and relocation within ice cores
+5.3 Distribution and relocation of dissolved and solid impurities within ice cores